WebexCC-SA/TS-2025/docs/main/APITrack_Mission5_Function.md

     ></details>
 </br>

-6. Perform a test to see how you script preforms by clicking on **Test** pannel below the editor.
+6. Perform a test to see how you script preforms by clicking on **Test** panel below the editor.
 Provide following data into respective fields.
 Then click **Test** button.

     > `lastPurchase`: **17-03-2025**<span class="copy-static" data-copy-text="17-03-2025"><span class="copy" title="Click to copy!"></span></span>
     >